badblues/pet-shop-cpp/README.md

   salary decimal(10, 2) NOT NULL
 );

--- Create table Clients
-CREATE TABLE Clients (
-  id serial PRIMARY KEY,
-  name varchar(255) NOT NULL,
-  address varchar(255) NOT NULL
+CREATE TABLE IF NOT EXISTS Clients ( id serial PRIMARY KEY, name varchar(255) NOT NULL, address varchar(255) NOT NULL
 );

--- Create table Animals
-CREATE TABLE Animals (
-  id serial PRIMARY KEY,
-  name varchar(255) NOT NULL,
+CREATE TABLE IF NOT EXISTS Animals ( id serial PRIMARY KEY, name varchar(255) NOT NULL, age int,
-  age int,